GTekSD/SUASS/Network Security/Internal VAPT.md

 Another way is by providing system with all the necessary configuration inside network premise along with VPN credentials and RDP credentials.

-SSH key Whitelisting

-Command for public key generation:  ssh-keygen -t rsa -b 4096

--t to specifies the algorithm used for key generation.

--b for bit length

-The minimum and maximum values for RSA and DSA keys are 512 and 32768 bits respectively.

-The default for RSA keys is 2048 bits, the default for DSA is 1024 and the default for ECDSA keys is 256.

-A screenshot of a computer

-Description automatically generated

-A screenshot of a computer

-Description automatically generated

-A screenshot of a computer

-Description automatically generated

-This public key to be sent to the spoc person so he will give permission to this key to access in its internal networks and he will provide ssh username, password, and IP address to connect to.

- ssh <Username>@<IP address>

-Then it will ask for password, provide the password and you got the access.

 https://www.threatintelligence.com/blog/internal-penetration-testing